UBC-MDS/ImgHelp/README.md

 - Pillow: Open source library forked from the now defunct Python Imaging Library (PIL).
 In addition to extensive functions that can merge, enhance, and transform images, Pillow is unique in that it supports many image file formats.
 - Numpy: Python package oriented around extensive mathematical functions, as well as vectorizing matrices and arrays.
 Images can be read into a `ndarray`, which forms the basis for most image processing libraries, including the aforementioned OpenCV.

-The aim for ImgHelp is not to replace the above packages.
+The aim for imghelp is not to replace the above packages.
 OpenCV, Pillow are packages geared towards pre-processing images for more complex tasks down the line, such as data analysis or machine learning, and can often have a steep learning curve.
-The intention for ImgHelp is to be a beginner-friendly Python library for basic image manipulation.
+The intention for imghelp is to be a beginner-friendly Python library for basic image manipulation.
 A simple tool to use when all you need to do is rotate, crop, compress, or convert the colors of an image.

 ## Contributing